Marketing check-list done and you are ready to go!

 Photo below shows “scissor work” to part of a chicken.

 Place your fish, chicken etc into the bowl part of the colander and bowl set.
 In the series of photos of below I have set out the steps using pork as an example.
 Just follow the same steps for fish, chicken etc.

 STEP 3.
-Rub the salt all over the pork etc.
+Rub the salt all over the pork, chicken, fish etc.

 STEP 4.
-Give the pork etc a good wash.
+Give the pork, chicken, fish etc a good wash.

 STEP 5.
-Lift pork etc and drain well in a colander
+Lift pork, chicken, fish etc and drain well in a colander

 STEP 6.
-Even after draining in the colander, you will find that the fish, chicken etc is still wet-ish.
+Even after draining in the colander, you will find that the pork, chicken, fish etc is still wet-ish.
 Both my helper and I prefer to use muslin to give the fish, chicken etc a real good dry.
 Use a different piece of muslin for each type of meat or seafood.
 Good quality paper towels which absorb well and don’t tear easily into small bits are too expensive.
 “Bounty” is too expensive in Singapore.

 Water in the fish, chicken etc becomes icicles in the freezer.
 The more water, the more icicles.
 They will break down the fibres in the meat or fish.

 STEP 7.
-Rinse the muslins well using detergent, soak them again in a colander of hot soapy water for a few hours to get ensure proper cleaning of all the fat and blood.
+Rinse the muslins/towels well using detergent, soak them again in a colander of hot soapy water for a few hours to get ensure proper cleaning of all the bacteria, fat and blood.